Top 10 Project Management Software With CRM (2025)

 8. Monday – Best for Work Organization

-Like Teamwork, Monday offers a separate CRM solution that can be integrated with Monday work management, which can be more expensive and less user friendly than a unified platform.
+Like Teamwork, Monday offers a separate CRM system that can be integrated with Monday work management, which can be more expensive and less user friendly than a unified platform.

 Key features: